 - An ultrasound machine: It consists of a video monitor, computer console, and transducer.
 The transducer is a small device resembling a microphone and sends high-frequency and inaudible sound waves to the body.

-- A catheter: It is a thin plastic tube, 1/8 inches in diameter, and smaller than a pencil lead.
+- A catheter: It is a thin plastic tube, 1/8 inch in diameter, and smaller than a pencil lead.

 - Radiofrequency electrodes and laser fibers: These are long, thin wires that carry energy into the body from power generators.